Email Personalization: How it Works & Best Practices for Getting it Right

 There are plenty of other ways to personalize emails, such as by location, by gender, by age, and last but not least, by the behavioral data collected when a customer browses your site or mobile app.
 Virgin used user location data, for example, to send emails with geographic-specific images.
 This resulted in a 29% increase in their click-through rate.
 Adidas uses gender information to send men’s apparel offers to their male customers and women’s apparel offers to female customers.

 Let’s expand on using data collected from customer interactions for a bit.
-Emails from FitBit, for example, offer highly personalized statistics on a person’s weekly and overall walking habits, and sends achievement emails when certain goals are met.
-Spotify sends emails to their listeners offering suggestions based on their previous listening habits.
+Emails from FitBit, for example, offer highly personalized statistics on a person’s weekly and overall walking habits and sends achievement emails when certain goals are met.
+Spotify sends emails to its listeners offering suggestions based on their previous listening habits.
 Spotify also sends emails to “top listeners” of specific artists, offering exclusive deals and pre-sale ticket opportunities.
-Sharing this sort of data with a consumer not only builds trust, it results in high-quality, personalized emails that highly effective and often read.
+Sharing this sort of data with a consumer not only builds trust but also results in high-quality, personalized emails that are highly effective and often read.

 All in all, by running cross-campaigns in one platform as data orchestration allows, you'll have much deeper, more actionable insight into who your customers are.
 And as a result, the ability to create profoundly targeted emails and ads based on user activity, location, cross-channel conversion paths, and more.
-Schedule your personalized demo for tool, DataSwitch, by reaching out on our contact us page.
+Schedule a free evaluation with our SA team to get started.